anthonynarine/eShop/README.md

 # eShop
 This projects was built using python, django rest_framework and SQLite for the backend API.
-The front end was built was react and styled with MUI
+The front end was built was react and styled with MUI.